sanimkhan/kotlin_for_beginers/README.md

     - The concept of creating an object of interface using runtime object reference is known as anonymous class.
     - Can create object of an interface.
 - ~~Type Aliases~~

+### Tutorial 5- Constructor
+- Type:
+    - Primary
+        - 1 primary constructor per class
+    - Secondary
+        - 1 or more secondary constructor per class
+        - Secondary constructor must call primary constructor, if there is any.
+          Ex: `constructor(name: String) : this(name, age) { return true }`
+          Here `this(name, age)` is Primary constructor call.